Dragon: Mesopotamia

 The mušḫuššu is a serpentine, draconic monster from ancient Mesopotamian mythology with the body and neck of a snake, the forelegs of a lion, and the hind-legs of a bird.
 Here it is shown as it appears in the Ishtar Gate from the city of Babylon.

-Ancient people across the Near East believed in creatures similar to what modern people call "dragons".
-These ancient people were unaware of the existence of dinosaurs or similar creatures in the distant past.
 References to dragons of both benevolent and malevolent characters occur throughout ancient Mesopotamian literature.
 In Sumerian poetry, great kings are often compared to the ušumgal, a gigantic, serpentine monster.
 A draconic creature with the foreparts of a lion and the hind-legs, tail, and wings of a bird appears in Mesopotamian artwork from the Akkadian Period (c.
 2334 – 2154 BC) until the Neo-Babylonian Period (626 BC–539 BC).
 The dragon is usually shown with its mouth open.
 It may have been known as the (ūmu) nā'iru, which means "roaring weather beast", and may have been associated with the god Ishkur (Hadad).
 A slightly different lion-dragon with two horns and the tail of a scorpion appears in art from the Neo-Assyrian Period (911 BC–609 BC).
 A relief probably commissioned by Sennacherib shows the gods Ashur, Sin, and Adad standing on its back.

 Another draconic creature with horns, the body and neck of a snake, the forelegs of a lion, and the hind-legs of a bird appears in Mesopotamian art from the Akkadian Period until the Hellenistic Period (323 BC–31 BC).
 This creature, known in Akkadian as the mušḫuššu, meaning "furious serpent", was used as a symbol for particular deities and also as a general protective emblem.
 It seems to have originally been the attendant of the Underworld god Ninazu, but later became the attendant to the Hurrian storm-god Tishpak, as well as, later, Ninazu's son Ningishzida, the Babylonian national god Marduk, the scribal god Nabu, and the Assyrian national god Ashur.

 Scholars disagree regarding the appearance of Tiamat, the Babylonian goddess personifying primeval chaos, slain by Marduk in the Babylonian creation epic Enûma Eliš.
 She was traditionally regarded by scholars as having had the form of a giant serpent, but several scholars have pointed out that this shape "cannot be imputed to Tiamat with certainty" and she seems to have at least sometimes been regarded as anthropomorphic.
 Nonetheless, in some texts, she seems to be described with horns, a tail, and a hide that no weapon can penetrate, all features which suggest she was conceived as some form of dragoness.